- Family Travelers

 Turtle Beach Resort

-The wide, soft sand beach opens out to the southern coast where the Atlantic and Caribbean mix, but it's shallow and not too rough for little ones.
-One of its key assets with older children is the location between the bustling fish capital of Oistins (Friday and Saturday are the big Fish Fry nights) and the chic bar and restaurant strip in St. Lawrence Gap (take the family to Pisces), both interesting evening destinations when you feel like leaving the resort.
+The 1500-foot-long stretch of wide, soft sand beach opens out to the southern coast where the Atlantic and Caribbean mix, but it's shallow and not too rough for little ones.
+Older kids can take advantage of Turtle Beach's Aqua School where watersports classes are held.
+Another asset with older children is the location between the bustling fish capital of Oistins (Friday and Saturday are the big Fish Fry nights) and the chic bar and restaurant strip in St. Lawrence Gap (take the family to Pisces), both interesting evening destinations when you feel like leaving the resort.
 There's also regular water shuttle service to sister resorts on the west coast.
 This is a well-priced, all-inclusive resort.

-Tamarind Cove is a member of the Elegant Hotels group and is a pretty Mediterranean-style complex on a beautiful stretch of western coast.
-Rates at this more upscale resort do not include meals or beverages, but all watersports are free, so active vacationers can save some money.
+Like Turtle Beach, the Tamarind Hotel is a member of the Elegant Hotels group.
+The pretty Mediterranean-style complex is on a beautiful stretch of western coast.
+Rates at this more upscale 104-room resort do not include meals or beverages (and they boast about their healthy kids menus), but all watersports are free, so active vacationers can save some money.
+Or save up for a spa treatment.
 Several of the small pools are in colonnaded courtyards, some are draped in greenery behind white stucco walls, and others overlook the sea.
-The newly renovated rooms are tiled in white marble with very plush bathrooms; they accommodate two adults and two kids under 12 and have private patios or balconies.
+The newly renovated rooms are tiled in white marble with very plush bathrooms; they accommodate two adults and up to three kids under 12 and have private patios or balconies.